flegaspi700/Chat-AI/README.md

-# FileChat AI
+# 📄 DocuNote

+**Turn documents into conversations**

-An intelligent chat application built with Next.js 15 and Google Genkit that allows you to get insights from your documents and websites.
-Upload files or provide URLs and start asking questions!
+An intelligent AI-powered chat application built with Next.js 15 and Google Gemini that lets you upload files, scrape websites, and have natural conversations about your content—with automatic summaries and complete conversation history.

 ## ✨ Features